Welcome to the California Supreme Court Committee on Judicial Ethics Opinions (CJEO) website.

 CJEO accepts requests from the judiciary for ethics opinions and welcomes suggestions from the public on judicial ethics topics that are of interest and importance to the community.

-What's New?CJEO has issued an Invitation to Comment on Draft Formal Opinion 2021-016, Independent Investigation of Information Contained in Electronic Case Management System.
+What's New?CJEO has issued a new judicial ethics advisory opinion: CJEO Formal Opinion 2021-016 Independent Investigation of Information Contained in Electronic Court Case Management Systems.

 CJEO publishes formal written advisory opinions that address judicial ethics topics of interest to the judiciary and the public (Cal.
 Rules of Court, rule 9.80(i)(2); CJEO rule 6 (b).)
 Judicial officers and judicial candidates may request a formal opinion and